Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 OriginSouth Africa and AmericaNordic countries

-LocationGarden plant (perennial), found in the wild (garden, meadow)Indoor flower, can be grown on a balcony or terrace in the summer, in the garden as an annual
+LocationGarden plant (perennial), found in wild conditions (garden, meadow)An indoor flower, can be grown on a balcony or terrace in the summer, in the garden as an annual

 LightingCan grow in shade and partial shadeRequires a lot of natural light

-flowersThe correct form, 5 or 8 petals, single or collected in semi-umbrella inflorescencesIrregular shape (asymmetric), upper petals are larger than the lower ones, inflorescences are voluminous, umbrella-shaped
+FlowersRegular shape, 5 or 8 petals, single or collected in semi-umbrella inflorescencesIrregular in shape (asymmetrical), the upper petals are larger than the lower ones, the inflorescences are voluminous, umbrella-shaped

-ColorThere is no scarlet, in the wild it is often blue and purple, garden varieties are white, pink, raspberry dark brown (almost black)There is no blue and purple, it is presented in a variety of shades from white and pink to dark red
+ColorThere is no scarlet, in the wild it is often blue and purple, garden varieties are white, pink, crimson, dark brown (almost black)There is no such thing as blue and purple, it comes in many shades from white and pink to dark red

-CareDoes not require top dressing and pruning, can grow in dry soilRequires regular fertilization, moderate watering and pruning
+CareDoes not require fertilizing or pruning, can grow in dry soilRegular fertilization, moderate watering and pruning are required.

-The plants are quite different, but both are beautiful and deserve the attention of gardeners and housewives, especially given their undemanding care.
+The plants are quite different, but both are beautiful and deserve the attention of gardeners and housewives, especially considering their low maintenance requirements.

-Have you ever wondered which plant in your house pleases you with beautiful flowering - geranium or pelargonium?
+Have you ever wondered which plant in your home pleases you with beautiful blooms - geranium or pelargonium?
 What is the difference between these plants, and does it exist?
-Probably, many flower growers will be surprised that a beautiful flower on their windowsill is not a geranium.
+Many gardeners will probably be surprised that the beautiful flower on their windowsill is not a geranium.

 From the history of plants

-In the middle of the 17th century, the botanist Johannes Burman (Holland) argued that pelargonium and geranium, the difference between which is obvious, are not related plants.
+In the middle of the 17th century, botanist Johannes Burman (Holland) argued that pelargonium and geranium, the difference between which is obvious, are not related plants.
 He wanted to separate them into different genera.
-Nevertheless, Carl Linnaeus, a world-famous naturalist, by that time had compiled his own classification, where he combined these plants into a single group.
-Then the bright bushes of flowering pelargonium were actively used in landscaping gardens.
-Flower growers immediately assigned the name to it - geranium.
+Nevertheless, Carl Linnaeus, a world-famous naturalist, had by that time compiled his own classification, where he united these plants into a single group.
+At that time, bright bushes of flowering pelargonium were actively used in landscaping gardens.
+Flower growers immediately assigned it the name - geranium.

 What are the similarities between pelargonium and geranium?